Space Encounters: Release

 In the original cabinet, the player controls the action with an aircraft-style control yoke with fire buttons on the top of the right hand hold.
-Turning the yoke side-to-side movex the player's sprite left and right on the screen, while pushing it into the cabinet movex the player up the screen and sped up the action.
+Turning the yoke side-to-side moves the player's sprite left and right on the screen, while pushing it into the cabinet movex the player up the screen and sped up the action.
 Midway released a second version in a smaller case that replaced the yoke with a large joystick, the first of a number of smaller-format machines they marketed as the "mini myte" series of cabaret-sized machines that allows three games to fit in the area normally taken up by two full-sized machines.

 Reception

 Launched into the market at the same time as full-color shooters like Galaxian, the game was a flop in the market.
-All future Midway games would used color capable hardware, often the Zilog Z80-based chassis licensed from Namco and used in the US releases of Rally-X and Pac-Man.
+All future Midway games would use color capable hardware, often the Zilog Z80-based chassis licensed from Namco and used in the US releases of Rally-X and Pac-Man.